 The Honest Bottom Line

-Most of the questions I get about post-surgical travel boil down to: "How soon can I push this?"
+Most questions I get about post-surgical travel come down to: "How soon can I push this?"

-And I understand why.
-You've had surgery, it's disrupted your life, you've got plans or work or family commitments waiting.
-You feel reasonably well and you're impatient to get back to normal.
+I understand why.
+Surgery disrupts your life.
+You have plans, work, family commitments.
+You feel reasonably well and want to get back to normal.

-But here's what I want you to hear: surgical recovery has its own timeline.
+But hear this: surgical recovery has its own timeline.
 You can't negotiate with biology.

 The sensible approach:

 I know that's not always what you want to hear.
-But my job isn't to tell you what you want to hear—it's to tell you what you need to know to make safe decisions.
+But my job is to tell you what you need to know to make safe decisions — not what you want to hear.

 Medical disclaimer: This information is for general education only and cannot replace personalised medical advice.
 Always follow your surgeon's specific instructions regarding travel after your individual procedure.